mah4nzfr/mah4nzfr.github.io/_posts/2025-07-13-HTB_Environment.md

 root@environment:/home/hish# echo "my_root::0:0:root:/root:/bin/bash" >> /etc/passwd
 ```

->Note that we can't see the output of commands though you can do many things, I just added a `my_root` user.
+>Note that we can't see the output of commands.
+Though you can do many things, I just added a `my_root` user.
 {: .prompt-info }

 ```